tchan2/packet-gpu/README.md

 If all the steps have been completed successfully, a Packet server will have been deployed!

+<b>IMPORTANT NOTE:<i> Please keep in mind that the continuous creation and deletion of projects will result in larger fines.</i></b> To prevent this, please run `terraform apply -target=module.tf-gpu`* to create more devices or update them without adding more to your bill!

+><i>*Targetting modules allows projects to be re-used when you add, remove,or recycle GPU nodes.
+Please visit Terraform's documentation on [modules](https://www.terraform.io/docs/configuration/modules.html) for more information.</i>

 ## Enter Your Server
 Open up a terminal, and SSH into your device.
 You may do this by entering:
 ```